Royal Artillery Mounted Rifles

-The Royal Artillery Mounted Rifles are detachments of the British Army's Royal Artillery when deployed as mounted infantry.
-The unit was first developed towards the end of the Second Boer War which was characterised by guerrilla warfare.
+The Royal Artillery Mounted Rifles were detachments of the British Army's Royal Artillery when deployed as mounted infantry.
+The units were first developed towards the end of the Second Boer War which was characterised by guerrilla warfare.
 There was little call for traditional units of field or horse artillery but high demand for mounted infantrymen to counter the highly mobile Boer commandos.
 By the end of the war around 2,000 artillerymen were acting in the mounted infantry role.
 A similar force was deployed to Ireland in the early 1920s to counter guerrilla tactics used by Irish republicans.

 Second Boer War

 The final year of the Second Boer War (1899–1902) was characterised by guerrilla warfare fought between mounted Boer commandos and British mobile columns.
 With little use for heavy calibre weaponry in such an environment both sides stood down much of their artillery units.
 With a large number of artillerymen gathering at depots awaiting return to England or deployment on garrison duty in India, British commander Lord Kitchener decided to form them into units of mounted infantry.
 The artillerymen were suited to this task as they were trained to a good standard of horsemanship and tended to be of above average intelligence and discipline.
 Additional rifle shooting practice was arranged for the men, as this was not usually a core aspect of their training.

 The Royal Artillery Mounted Rifles were formed into independent columns of around 750 men commanded by a Royal Artillery lieutenant-colonel.
 One such column was commanded by Thomas Baldock, who would later become a Major-General.
 In addition to mounted infantry the columns contained a light pom-pom artillery unit and their own signals and scout sections.
 The men were not issued with swords and so relied on rifles with fixed bayonets when required to carry out cavalry-style charges.
 The units remained under the administration of the Royal Regiment of Artillery who retained responsibility for forming and equipping the units, supply, remounts, staffing and signals.

+The RAMR took the field for the first time during the 'New Model Drives' that rounded up hundreds of Boers in January–February 1902.
+For these operations three columns of RAMR were drawn from the Royal Horse Artillery (RHA) and Royal Field Artillery (RFA):